 CAMPAIGN AGAINST CONTROLLED AIRSPACE AROUND FARNBOROUGH AIRFIELD

 Thank you for offering to assist Lasham Gliding Society in its campaign against the decision by the Civil Aviation Authority to impose unnecessary controlled airspace around Farnborough Airfield.
 We are mounting a legal challenge to the CAA's decision.
-For the background see PRESS RELEASE
+For the background see PRESS RELEASE and article in Flight Training News

 A form and the conditions under which we can accept donations are below.
 Please read these conditions carefully before making your donation.